-At 15 years of age Evangeline (pictured) was a sergeant selling the Army’s paper ‘The War Cry’ in the slums of east London.
+At 15 years of age Evangeline (pictured above) was a sergeant selling the Army’s paper ‘The War Cry’ in the slums of east London.
 In 1887, she became the officer of the corps in Marylebone, where there was very strong opposition to the Salvation Army.
 Wherever trouble threatened, William Booth’s solution was, “Send Eva!”

 Evangeline was 23 when she came to town.
 She pronounced, “The majority in the world are sinners, and are quite against goodness, and I’m afraid it’s the same in Torquay.”
 She quickly organised the campaign and launched her legal defence and version of street activism from the Army’s ‘Fort’ in the back street which runs parallel to Union Street, behind today’s MacDonald’s.
 The area was then known for pubs and beer houses.
-Aspiring to virtue expected of God-fearing Christians, the the road had acquired the name of Temperance Street – which is perhaps a real irony to those of us who know the area for the Hop & Grapes (or the Hope & Grope if you’re a local), the White Hart and the long-gone Hideaway Club!
+Aspiring to virtue expected of God-fearing Christians, the road had acquired the name of Temperance Street – which is perhaps a real irony to those of us who know the area for the Hop & Grapes (or the Hope & Grope if you’re a local), the White Hart and the long-gone Hideaway Club.

 Out of Torquay’s population of 20,000 at the time, only 229 were Salvationists.
 However, Evangeline’s high profile ensured that the bands illicit appearances attracted thousands of sympathisers who were prepared to defend the Army as it marched.
 To give an idea of the nature of the increasingly acrimonious and often violent conflict, here are a few reports of events: